boucadair/draft-cwbgp-energy-saving-management/draft-cwbgp-green-common-energy-efficiency-management.md

        forwarding resources is improved.
 In the case of burst traffic, packet forwarding may be delayed, but packets will not be lost.

-  * "energy-saving-power-state": Specifies the energy saving power state.
-Examples of supported energy saving power state are as follows:

-    * "off-state": The component typically requires a complete boot when awakened.
-    * "sleep-state": The component with energy management support is not functional but immediately available such as wake up mechanism.
-    * "low-power-state": Some components with energy management support are not available and these components can take measures to use less energy.
-    * "full-power-state": All components with energy management support are available and may use maximum power.

   In addition, it defines the following types: